mrumi/MetaCompare2.0/README.md

 Download link: https://zenodo.org/records/10626079

 Database can be downloaded from Zenodo either manually or using the following command: `wget https://zenodo.org/api/records/10626079/files/metacmpDB.tar.gz/content`

-Uncompress the database before using.
+Database will be saved as 'content'.
+Rename that file using `mv content metacmpDB.tar.gz` Uncompress the database before using.

 ```